parsa-epfl/cloudsuite/docs/benchmarks/data-analytics.md

 ...
 ```
 Note : Start each slave on a different VM.
+If they are running on the same host rather than multiple VMs, you should set `IP_ADRESS_MASTER` to `127.0.1.1`.

 Run the benchmark with: